jmay/treet/README.md

 ## TODO

+* why is caching built into treet farm?
+The data on disk could change.
+Caching doesn't belong here.
 * Enforce limitation on structure depth (top-level elements can contain flat hashes or arrays, nothing else)
 * refac: move diff stuff from hash.rb to Treet::Diff class, to encapsulate the structure of a diff (array of arrays); create methods for hunting for special stuff in a diff
 * Check all exceptions for explicit classes